 The digital world

-Both groups switched to live virtual classes.
+Both groups switched to remote classes.
 Since mid of March I'm teaching C++ and computer architecture live online.
 I was absolutely positively surprised by how well it went.
 For example, one of my university lectures requires a lot of board work from both my students and me.
 All of my classes are highly interactive, which is another thing that needed to be replicated into the online world.

 There are plenty of tools and solutions out there which support video conferencing.
 I guess, that most of you had contact with a lot of them in the recent weeks.
 I myself had to deal with at least three and I heard more about others.
 Equipped with my list I quickly came to zoom.
 They offer elements for non-verbal communication, a whiteboard and screen sharing of either the entire screen or just an app.
 The latter thing is something I like and always point out, if a student takes over.
 I'm very much dislike to disclose private information which may be on my screen.
 Needless to say, other solutions offer similar features, but not all of them, for example include a white board.
 This especially turned out to be valuable during lecturing.
 Students could draw their own solutions, and we were able to discuss them.